LiekkasVenture/LiekkasVenture/06-Olympics.md

 # Liekkas Venture 6: Olympics

-Rio Olympics starts from 05 to 21 August.
-The best Athletes  around the world are completing for the greatest honor.
+Rio Olympics starts from 05 to 21 August, 2016.
+The best athletes around the world are competing for the greatest honor.
 Are you a sports fan?
 How many gold medals can China get?
 Which sport do you care about the most?
 Come to join us to talk!

 ![Olympics](./images/rio-olympics.jpg "Rio Olympics")